Time-Variant Variational Transfer for Value Functions: Time-Variant Kernel Density Estimation for Variational Transfer

-which is based on \cite{hall2006real} and will be used as a prior in order to model a time-variant distribution on the solved tasks.
+which is based on~\cite{hall2006real} and will be used as a prior in order to model a time-variant distribution on the solved tasks.
 The factor $a_0(-\rho)=\int_{-\rho}^{1}K_T(t)dt$ is used to perform the boundary correction, recovering consistency at the boundaries \cite{jones1993simple}, therefore also in $t=1$. $K_T$ is the temporal kernel, whereas $K_S$ is the multivariate non-negative spatial kernel.
+Furthermore, $H$ is the spatial kernel bandwidth matrix, $\lambda~\in [0,1]$ is the temporal kernel bandwidth, and $\bar{N}=\sum_{i=1}^{n}M_i$.

 Now under the following assumptions (also stated in \cite{hall2006real}): \begin{restatable}[Task independence]{assumption}{taskindependence} For $1 \le i \ne i' \le n$,$1 \le j \le M_i$, and $1 \le j' \le M_{i'}$, $\theta_{ij}$ and $\theta_{i'j'}$ are independent; \end{restatable}